 A letter will usually be sent to your GP and your doctor will tell you what to do after the procedure.
-You may be asked to make a call to the pain department, be given a form to fill in, given a telephone review or other appointment or be discharged from the pain clinic.
+You may be asked to make a call to the pain department, be given a form to fill in, or given a telephone review or other appointment.